Oxytocin is used for inducing labour in full-term pregnant women. It can also b

 - Your age is more than 35 years

 - If normal delivery is difficult

 - Duration of your pregnancy is more than 40 weeks

 Mode of Action of Oxytocin

 How Does It Work?

-Oxytocin stimulates the uterine walls of the women, causing uterine contractions by changing the calcium concentrations in the uterine muscle cells.
-This induces labour and the child is delivered.
+Oxytocin works by stimulating the uterine walls of the women, causing uterine contractions by changing the calcium concentrations in the uterine muscle cells.
+This induces labour and the child is delivered....

 Interactions of Oxytocin

 Some medicines can affect the way oxytocin works or this medicine itself can reduce the effectiveness of other medicines taken at the same time.
 Tell your doctor about all the medicines, supplements or herbals you are currently taking or might take to avoid any possible interaction.
 Prostaglandins, medicines used in epidural anaesthesia, cough and cold medicines containing decongestants, medicines containing caffeine or other stimulant medicines and other hormones used for various medical conditions....

 It is given only at the time of labour in a hospital setup.
 Hence, interaction with food is minimal.
 The doctor should be consulted for any food interactions.
 Fluid intake should be minimum as retention of fluid in the body may occur....